1110sillabo/ProgrammingDigitalHumanitiesBook/Ch6 - Moving Forward/05_pythonmysteries_gitversion.md

 If you want to start doing some work and projects try this out: http://pythonpracticeprojects.com/.

+{class: part}
-# Part Programming for Fun and the Academia #
+# Part Programming for Fun and the Academia